 - Alexander the coppersmith did much harm to me.
 The Lord will repay him according to his deeds.

-- who also you must watch carefully, for he greatly opposes our message.
+- whom also you must watch carefully, for he greatly opposed our words.

 - No one was beside me in my first defense, but all deserted me.
 May it not be counted against them.